Here’s the story, of a lovely lady… and a house we’re still in love with to this day!

 The Brady Bunch house was recently put up for sale (again)

-Back when HGTV bought the classic TV home back in 2018, many people wondered what the TV network was planning to do with the house.
+When HGTV bought the classic TV home in 2018, many people wondered what the TV network planned to do with the house.
 The Brady Bunch house renovation series partly answered this question but left fans wondering whether HGTV and Discovery planned on keeping it for future shows.

 How about the house from ‘The Brady Bunch’ movies?

-If you’re wondering whether they used the home again for The Brady Bunch Movie in 1995 and A Very Brady Sequel in 1996 (yes, it’s been almost 30 years since they came out… gulp!), on closer inspection you’ll see the movie house is quite different to its ’70s counterpart.
+If you’re wondering whether they used the same home for The Brady Bunch Movie in 1995 and A Very Brady Sequel in 1996 (yes, it’s been almost 30 years since they came out… gulp!), on closer inspection, you’ll see the movie house is quite different to its ’70s counterpart.

 The five-bedroom home is still an absolute dream however and very much exists at 4439 Firment Avenue, Sherman Oaks, California.